What is nodular melanoma?

 - Single colour or variable pigmentation – most often black, red or skin coloured

 - Smooth, rough, crusted or warty surface

 One-third of nodular melanomas are not pigmented.
 They lack the ABCDE criteria melanoma warning signs.
 (Asymmetry, Border irregularity, Colour variation, large Diameter).

 What is the cause of nodular melanoma?

-Nodular melanoma is due to the development of malignant pigment cells (melanocytes) along the basal layer of the epidermis.
-These cells may occasionally arise from an existing melanocytic naevus (about 3%) but commonly arise within another type of melanoma or in previously normal-appearing skin.
+Nodular melanoma is due to the development of malignant pigment cells (melanocytes) along with the basal layer of the epidermis.
+These cells may occasionally arise from an existing melanocytic naevus (about 3%) but commonly occur within another type of melanoma or in previously normal-appearing skin.
 What triggers the melanocytes to become malignant is unknown, but it is likely to be a series of changes to the DNA.
 NRAS mutations are often found in patients with nodular melanomas.